AlvaroGS7/DevOpsLearning/GoogleCloud/concepts/concepts.md

 <a name="load-balancing"></a>
 ## Load Balancing

-Distributes incoming network traffic across multiple instances or services to ensure high availability, improve performance, and manage traffic effectively.
-It's a crucial component for building scalable and reliable applications on the cloud.

-Helps ensure that your applications are highly available, performant, and resilient to failures.
-By distributing traffic intelligently, it allows you to handle varying levels of load and ensures a smooth experience for users.
+**Distributes incoming network traffic across multiple instances or services to ensure high availability, improve performance, and manage traffic effectively.** It's a crucial component for building scalable and reliable applications on the cloud.
+By distributing traffic intelligently, **it allows you to handle varying levels of load** and ensures a smooth experience for users.

 The different types of Load Balancing scenarios are:
  - **Global Load Balancing**: Software-defined, fully distributed load balancer that directs traffic to backend instances across multiple regions.